aptejada/aptejada/README.md

 <h1 align="center">Hi 👋, I'm Aubrey </h1>
 <h3 align="center">Fascinated by the host-microbe-microbe interactions.
 Enthused by how codes conceal and reveal the mysteries of life.
 I enjoy bioinformatics.
-Though I'll admit, 🤯😮‍💨 I grumble in front of my computer screen, sometimes (or most of the time) while doing bioinfomatics analyses 👩‍💻. </h3>
+Though I'll admit, 🤯😮‍💨 I grumble in front of my computer screen, sometimes (or most of the time) while doing bioinformatics analyses 👩‍💻. </h3>

 - 🔭 I’m currently working on the [Giant Clam Microbiome Project](https://github.com/aptejada/GCMicrobiome) <code><color style=red>NOTE: Script is currently under modification.
 It will be available soon </code>